 If you have a mantel, this is the perfect way to add a little Christmas cheer to your home.

 I think you will agree that my Christmas tree and mantel look appropriately decorated for the holiday season, right?
 Cozy, warm and full of pretty twinkling string lights and candles.
 But the festive look is simple.
-Faux greenery across the mantel, a string of micro-led lights and a few white pillar candles, and of course the stockings.
+Faux greenery across the mantel, a string of micro-LED lights and a few white pillar candles, and of course the stockings.

-This year, I didn’t even add any touches to my built-ins, and left the same lanterns on the hearth that I have year round.
+For this look, I didn’t even add any touches to my built-ins, and left the same lanterns on the hearth that I have year round.
 I still think it looks Christmassy and it was one less thing to do, and it will be one less thing to un-do after the holidays.

 3. Minimal Christmas Tree

 By investing in high quality artificial Christmas trees, you can actually get away with a lot less ornaments, too.
 The same goes for the artificial greenery on the mantel.
-If you’re going to go the artificial trees route – buy the best you can afford.
+If you’re going to go the artificial tree route – buy the best you can afford.

 It looks thicker and fuller, and will last forever.
-You could go the route of getting a sparse tree, which naturally requires decorating in a more minimalistic or Scandinavian fashion.
+You could also go the route of getting a sparse tree, which naturally requires decorating in a more minimalistic or Scandinavian fashion.

 4. Ditch The Tree Skirt For a Large Basket